Marcy Daley '17

 Gina Fabiano Mathews '91

-I am the Mathematics Department Chairperson at Notre Dame Academy in Hingham, MA.
-I completed an MAT from Emanuel College in Boston and a CAGS (Certificate of Advanced Graduate Study) in Education Leadership from Bridgewater State College.
-On May 15, 2016, I will graduate from Walden University with my Ph.D. in Education.
+I completed an MAT from Emanuel College in Boston and a CAGS (Certificate of Advanced Graduate Study) in Education Leadership from Bridgewater State University.
+On May 15, 2016, I graduated from Walden University with my Ph.D. in Education.
 My specialization is Curriculum, Instruction, and Assessment.
-My dissertation, "The Licensing, Preparation, and Role of High School Department Chairs," will soon be available on ProQuest.
+My dissertation, "The Licensing, Preparation, and Role of High School Department Chairs," is available on ProQuest.

 At Saint Michael's, the caring professors of both the math and education departments solidified my decision to pursue a career in education.